-- (a) Show the formation of image of a object placed at 2F, of such covered lens with the help of ray diagram.
-Mention the position and nature of the image. - a) What is the focal length of the convex lens?
+- 1. a) What is the focal length of the convex lens?
 Give reason to justify your answer. - b) Write the serial number of the observation which is not correct.
-On what basis have you arrived at this conclusion? - c) Select an approximate scale and draw a ray diagram for the observation at S. No. 2 Also find the approximate value of magnification. - (a) If the image formed by a mirror for all position of the object placed in fiont of it is always diminished, erect and virtual, state the type of the mirror and also draw a ray diagram to justify your answer.
-Write one use such mirrors are put to and why. - (b) Define the radius of curvature of spherical mirror.
+On what basis have you arrived at this conclusion? - c) Select an approximate scale and draw a ray diagram for the observation at S. No. 2 Also find the approximate value of magnification. - (a) If the image formed by a mirror for all position of the object placed in front of it is always diminished, erect and virtual, state the type of the mirror and also draw a ray diagram to justify your answer.
+Write one use such mirrors are put to and why? - (b) Define the radius of curvature of spherical mirror.
 Find the nature and focal length of a spherical mirror whose radius of curvature is +24 cm.